Google Pixel Watch Rumors: Specs, Release Date, Price and More

 At Google I/O 2018 in May, Google said Google Assistant will play a larger role in Wear OS watches.
 This includes an always-on microphone for making queries, text-to-speech conversion when wearing a Bluetooth headset and suggested actions.

-Other upcoming Wear OS features include continuous heart-rate monitoring via Google Fit and easier music control when working out.
-There will also be an enhanced Battery Saver Mode to help the Pixel Watch last longer on a charge.
+Other Wear OS features include continuous heart-rate monitoring via Google Fit and easier music control when working out.
+There's also an enhanced Battery Saver Mode to help the Pixel Watch last longer on a charge.